ms2data/ms2-quick-start/README.md

 ## MS2 Admin Portal

-The **Admin Portal** is a browser-based interface for managing your organization’s semantic models.
+The **Admin Portal** is a browser-based interface for managing your organization's semantic models.

 🔗 Open the Admin Portal:
 `https://<your-org>.admin.ms2.co/ms2-quick-start`